spider-rs/spider/spider/README.md

 1. `sync`: Subscribe to changes for Page data processing async.
 [Enabled by default]
 1. `budget`: Allows setting a crawl budget per path with depth.
 1. `control`: Enables the ability to pause, start, and shutdown crawls on demand.
-1. `full_resources`: Enables gathering all content that relates to the domain like css,jss, and etc.
+1. `full_resources`: Enables gathering all content that relates to the domain like CSS, JS, and etc.
 1. `serde`: Enables serde serialization support.
 1. `socks`: Enables socks5 proxy support.
 1. `glob`: Enables [url glob](https://everything.curl.dev/cmdline/globbing) support.